 Free Week of Morning Meeting

 Try social-emotional morning meetings in your classroom with this FREE week-long resource!
-It includes editable PowerPoint and PDF slides, printable cards, and instructions on how to use.
-Click the image below to grab a copy.
+It includes editable PowerPoint and PDF slides, printable cards, and instructions on how to use them.

 Social-Emotional Morning Meeting Resources